danielegiardiello/Prediction_performance_survival/03_predsurv_extended.md

 <img src="imgs/03_predsurv_extended/surv-1.png" width="576" style="display: block; margin: auto;" /><img src="imgs/03_predsurv_extended/surv-2.png" width="576" style="display: block; margin: auto;" />

-A number of 2982 patients were included to develop the risk prediction model for survival with a median follow-up of 9 years.
+In total, 2982 patients were included to develop the risk prediction model for survival with a median follow-up of 9 years.
 The 5-year survival was 56% (95% CI: 55-58%).
-A number of 686 patients were selected to externally validate the risk prediction model.
+In total, 686 patients were selected to externally validate the risk prediction model.
 The median survival in the validation data was 4.5 years.
 The median survival was 5 years while the 5-year survival was 49% (95% CI: 45-54%).

 ### 1.2 Secondary investigation - check non-linearity of continuous predictors